Ottawa Hotel

+About 1855, Samuel Browning added a new wing containing 30 "spacious and well ventilated bedrooms" on the parcel behind the hotel, on what is now Notre-Dame Street West.

 Different ads run in the Lovell's Directories between 1855/56 and 1857/58 also add that:

 The Ottawa Hotel continued in operation until about 1881/82, after which it was converted into stores and offices.
 For example, the Euard & MacDonald Hardware occupied space in the Ottawa Hotel from 1882/83.

-The neo-classical hotel is still home to offices and stores today.
+The neo-classical hotel is still home to offices and stores today and is protected with heritage status.